-So if you’ve wanted to learn to play a new instrument, how to do carpentry or how to knit, now is a great time to do it.
-You’ll boost your mental health, and you’ll learn a new skill in the process.
+So by committing yourself to learning how to play a new instrument, do carpentry or knit, you’ll boost your mental health too.
 That’s a definite win-win!

 9. Reach Out to Friends and Family

-The health risks of loneliness are well-known by this point: It can suppress your immunity, lead to greater inflammation of your internal organs, and it can also leave you vulnerable should you face a crisis and need help.
+The health risks of loneliness are well-known by this point: Isolation can suppress your immunity, lead to greater inflammation of your internal organs and leave you vulnerable should you face a crisis and need help.

-Thanks to technology, we have a lot of ways to stay connected with one another, even though we’re stranded in our houses.
+Thanks to technology, we have a lot of ways to stay connected.
 Set up a group chat with a group of friends and exchange funny memes.
-Schedule video chats with friends and family members, with or without quarantinis.
+Schedule video chats with friends and family members.

 Or you could just pick up the phone.